Tuesday, 4 June 2013

 Balfour Library shelf mark: qKZ.4 (1)

-The book is open at: Plate 144, Oriolus galbula (Golden oriole).
-This plate is a hand coloured lithograph produced by J. G. Keulemans, a renowned ornithological illustrator, and depicts a male and a female oriole perching on a branch.
-The yellow feathers of the male are particularly striking, and the detail in the fine hand colouring, especially on the breast of the female, is also very impressive.
-As always with Keulemans’ lithographs, the treatment of the eyes of the birds really brings them to life on the page.
+The book is open at: Plate 299, Cuculus canorus (Cuckoo).
+This plate is a hand coloured lithograph produced by J. G. Keulemans, a renowned ornithological illustrator, and depicts an adult male and a young cuckoo perching on a branch.
+Keulemans’ lithograph displays beautifully the variations between the adult and juvenile birds, especially in the detailed plumage of the young cuckoo.

 Henry Eeles Dresser (1838-1915) was born in Thirsk.
 After his schooling in Bromley, Kent and at a German school near Hamburg he entered his father’s timber-merchant business and travelled extensively in northern Europe from 1834 to 1862.
 From his time at school in Germany he began to systematically collect the eggs and bird skins of Palaearctic birds.
 He deposited some 12,000 items at the Manchester Museum from 1899 onwards.